freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - Use the `git branch` command if you need to find the branch name
 - It's the `feat/add-gitignore` branch
 - Type `git merge feat/add-gitignore` into the terminal and press enter
+- If you get an error, switch back to the `feat/add-gitignore` branch, type `git rebase main` to realign the history.
+Then come back to `main` and try again.

 ## 1990. git branch -d feat/add-gitignore